hpcoloma/itat/README.md

 ## Future Features
 For future enhancements:
  - DISPOSAL: Plan to add disposal of obsolete stocks.
 Calculation is base on accounting procedure to calculate depreciation.
- - REPORTS: Alow users to generate reports based on various criteris such as stock type, date range, assigned status etc.
+ - REPORTS: Allow users to generate reports based on various criteria such as stock type, date range, assigned status etc.
  - ALERTS AND NOTIFICATIONS:
     - Implement a notification system to alert users about low stock levels, expiring stock, or pending assignments.
     - Users can receive alerts via email, SMS, or within the application itself.